pivotal/docs-tap/tap-gui/install-tap-gui.md

     Where:

     - `INGRESS-DOMAIN` is the subdomain for the host name that you point at the `tanzu-shared-ingress` service's External IP address.
-    - `GIT-CATALOG-URL` is the path to the `catalog-info.yaml` catalog definition file from either the included Blank catalog (provided as an additional download named "Blank Tanzu Application Platform GUI Catalog") or a Backstage-compliant catalog that you've already built and posted on the Git infrastructure specified in [Tanzu Application Platform GUI integrations](integrations.html).
+    - `GIT-CATALOG-URL` is the path to the `catalog-info.yaml` catalog definition file from either the included Blank catalog (provided as an additional download named "Blank Tanzu Application Platform GUI Catalog") or a Backstage-compliant catalog that you've already built and posted on the Git infrastructure specified in [Adding Tanzu Application Platform GUI integrations](integrations.html).

 1. Install the package by running: